rendivs925/rendivs925/README.md

-Hi, I’m a Rust Engineer who builds fast, reliable, and memory-safe systems 🦀.

-Day-to-day, I work with Actix Web and Axum for high-performance backends, Leptos for reactive frontends, and Tauri + Tailwind CSS when I need beautiful cross-platform desktop apps.
-On the data side, I use Diesel and SQLx with PostgreSQL and MongoDB.
-Everything gets containerised with Podman or Docker and automated through GitHub Actions.
+Hi, I’m a 🦀 Rust Engineer who focuses on building reliable applications with Rust.
+I work with Actix Web and Axum for backends, Leptos for frontends, and use Diesel and SQLx with PostgreSQL and MongoDB.
+I also build cross-platform apps with Tauri and sleek UIs using Tailwind CSS.

-What really gets me excited is real-time computer vision and AI/ML.
-I spend a lot of my spare time pushing YOLOv11, ByteTrack, and custom physics-based trackers to run at silly frame rates for game automation and ultra-low-latency detection.
-There’s something magical about turning Kalman filters, projectile math, and a bit of model-predictive control into something that feels almost unfair in-game.
+Passionate about computer vision, AI/ML, and YOLO models, especially for game automation and real-time detection.
+I love applying physics and math to solve challenging problems.

-I develop on Arch Linux with i3, Neovim, Alacritty, tmux, and Zsh, all tuned for speed and minimal distractions.
+I containerize with Podman and Docker, automate with GitHub Actions, and develop on Arch Linux using i3, Neovim, Alacritty, Zsh, and tmux for maximum speed and focus.

-If you’re working on anything involving Rust, real-time CV/ML, high-performance systems, or just love clean code and elegant math, I’d love to chat.
-Always open to interesting projects and conversations.